pfillima/fa18-516-06/sections/RaspberryPIAzureIoT.md

-# Connecting a Raspberry Pi to the Azure IoT Hub
+# Connecting a Raspberry Pi to the Azure IoT Hub :smiley:

 Microsoft Azure IoT Hub can connect a wide variety of devices and in this section we will show how to connect a Raspberry Pi to the Azure IoT.
 Many projects can be built using Raspberry Pi and connecting these projects to Azure IoT Hub can allow them to communicate with other devices.